-Followed by the likes of Gisele and Tom, anti-inflammatory eating is becoming popular among the mainstream public (aka non-models), and for good reason.
-Aside from being a healthy diet (prepare to say good bye to cakes and pastries), it is said to reduce inflammation in the body, which is believed to cause a number of health woes.
+Followed by the likes of Gisele and Tom, and hailed by dietitians and health experts alike, anti-inflammatory eating has become extremely popular among the mainstream public, and for good reason.
+Aside from being a healthy diet (prepare to say goodbye to cakes and pastries), it is said to reduce inflammation in the body, which is believed to cause a number of health woes.

 What is inflammation?